bacalhau-project/docs.bacalhau.org/docs/examples/data-ingestion/s3-to-ipfs/index.md

 ```bash
 bacalhau describe ${JOB_ID}
 ```
-- **Job download**: You can download your job results directly by using bacalhau get.
-You can also choose to create a directory to store your results.
+- **Job download**: You can download your job results directly by using `bacalhau get`.
+Alternatively, you can choose to create a directory to store your results.

 In the command below, we created a directory and downloaded our job output to be stored in that directory

 ```bash
 rm -rf results && mkdir -p results